gisma/uavRmp/vignettes/uavRmp_1.md

 The range of usage of these kinds aof aerial photography is widespread from Digital Surface Models (DSM), Digital Elevation Models (DEM), orthophotos, altitude point clouds to landuse/landscape classification, NDVI forest structure classifications and so on…

-It belongs to the ```uavR``` package family that provides more functionality for the pre- and post-processing as well as the analysis of the derived data.

 ## Note
 WARNING: Take care!
 There are still a lot of construction zones around.
 This package is far beyond to be in a mature state.
 Please implement a double check systems while planning and performing autonomous flight missions.
 You will have a lot of chances to make a small mistake what may yield in a damage of your UAV or even worse in involving people, animals or non-cash assets.